 - Is he/she taking students?
-If "no", then when will they take on students? - Are the advisor's research projects collaborative (multiple students), or does every student have his/her own project? - Will you be expected to build a new apparatus (or write new code), or will you be jumping in the middle of a welldeveloped project? - Is it likely you'll be constantly funded during your tenure, or will you be expected to TA periodically?
+If "no", then when will they take on students? - Are the advisor's research projects collaborative (multiple students), or does every student have his/her own project? - Will you be expected to build a new apparatus (or write new code, perform a new calculation, etc.), or will you be jumping into the middle of a well-developed project that follows up another student's research? - Is it likely you'll be constantly funded during your time with the group, or will you be expected to TA periodically?